Dual approach for object tracking based on optical flow and swarm intelligence: Algorithmic summary and Complexity analysis

-Final complexity of \textit{\textbf{UnifiedObjectTrackingPSO()}}$-$ Frame\_Extraction\\(),BrPtCal(), and DominantPt() will be called only one time so time required to compute will be $–$ \\ O(f) + O(q)+ O($b_{1}$* b * k)\\ =O(f) + O(q) +O($b_{1}$*b) [ k is constant]\\ =O(f) + O(q) + O($b_{2}$) [ $b_{1}$ is very less than b]\\ = O(f+q) + O($b_{2}$) = O($b_{2}$)\\ Initialization of PSO particles will give us time O(n) where n is no. of particles.
-Now KLT will be called for every frame, so if there is f number of frame then this will give$-$ f * O($n_{2}$*N + $n_{3}$), and \textit{\textbf{DominantPointReInitialization()}} will called very few times so it is approximately O(nlogn), where n is number of accepted particle.
-And finially PSO will run for each frames required O(f), f is frame number.\\ Total time complexity = \textbf{[O($b_{2}$) + f* O($n_{2}$*N +$n_{3}$) + O(f)]} where b – no. of breakpoints, f – no of frames and n – number of pso particle, and N – no. of pixels in KLT tracking.
+Initialization of PSO particles will give us time O(n) where n is no. of particles.
+Now KLT will be called for every frame, so if there is f number of frame then this will give - f * O($n_{2}$*N + $n_{3}$).and \textit{\textbf{DominantPointReInitialization()}} will called very few times so it is approximately O(nlogn),where n is the number of particles.And finially PSO will run for each frames required O(f), f is frame number.

+Total time complexity = \textbf{[O($b_{2}$) + f* O($n_{2}$*N +$n_{3}$) + O(f)]} where b – no. of breakpoints, f – no of frames and n – number of pso particle, and N – no. of pixels in KLT tracking.

-\section{Experimental Result and Analysis}
+\section{Experimental Result and Analysis.}

-\subsection{Experimental Setting}
+\subsection{Experimental Setting.}

 The proposed dual tracking approach for variable background and static background under different challenges as stated earlier, is tested by MatLab 2015a on a 64 bit PC with Intel i5 processor with 3 GHz speed.
 The image size of the frame 180 X 144.
 Static video is 20 sec duration whereas variable background is 13 sec duration.